One of the singles off of Modern Guilt

 with its video game beats, others said it sounded like Midnite Vultures

 The music of the song is led mostly by Danger Mouse's skittery beats and Matt Mahaffey's chugging bass.
 Beck, instead of matching the sharp funkiness of the rhythm, wearily sings about weariness.
 Beck's electric guitar and a couple of keyboardists add some flavor.
-(A cellist is credited, but my ear can't pick it out.)
+(A cellist is credited, but my ear can't really pick it out.)

 Lyrically, "Youthless" is one of Beck's more metaphor-packed songs.
 The two verses do provide a nice parallel to each other, and as I've been thinking about this song to write about it here, I realized it may be one of Beck's more underrated lyrics.
 That doesn't mean I fully grasp it, far from it, but I find the lack of grasp intriguing (which isn't always the case).